radek-sprta/mariner/README.md

 ### Snap

 You can also try the Mariner snap from snap store.
-Its in its, however, so do not be surprised by bugs.
+It's not tested as well though, so please report any bugs you might encounter.
 Install the snap by running:

 `snap install mariner --edge`

+Or, for stable version:

+`snap install mariner`

 ## Usage